-Threat Audiences Key Messages Social Engineering Scams Consumers (all) Vishing / Courier Fraud Vishing Businesses Fraudsters are increasingly targeting consumers over the telephone, posing as bank Courier fraud staff, police officers and other officials or companies in a position of trust.
-Often the Phishing fraudster will claim there has been fraud on your account and that you need to take Smishing action SIM swap Invoice fraud How to protect yourself: Investment scams Your bank or the police will never: Competition scams Phone you and ask you to reveal your security information (for example your 4- Romance scams digit card PIN or your online banking password) or request that you enter the Auction site scams information into a telephone.
-Ask you to withdraw money to hand over to them for safe-keeping Ask you to transfer money to a new account for fraud reasons, even if they say it is in your name Send someone to your home to collect your cash, PIN, payment card or cheque book if you are a victim of fraud Ask you to purchase goods using your card and then hand them over for safe- keeping If you are given any of these instructions, it is a fraudulent approach.
-Hang up, wait five minutes to clear the line, or where possible use a different phone line, then call your bank or card issuer on their advertised number to report the fraud

-If you don't have another telephone to use, call someone you know first to make sure the telephone line is free
+Social Engineering Scams Vishing Courier fraud Phishing Smishing SIM swap Invoice fraud Investment scams Competition scams Romance scams Auction site scams Auction site scams Vishing / Courier Fraud Consumers (all) Businesses Vishing / Courier Fraud Fraudsters are increasingly targeting consumers over the telephone, posing as bank staff, police officers and other officials or companies in a position of trust.
+Often the fraudster will claim there has been fraud on your account and that you need to take action.
+How to protect yourself: Your bank or the police will never: Phone you and ask you to reveal your security information (for example your 4-digit card PIN or your online banking password) or request that you enter the information into a telephone.
+Ask you to withdraw money to hand over to them for safe-keeping.
+Ask you to transfer money to a new account for fraud reasons, even if they say it is in your name.
+Send someone to your home to collect your cash, PIN, payment card or cheque book if you are a victim of fraud.
+Ask you to purchase goods using your card and then hand them over for safe-keeping.
+If you are given any of these instructions, it is a fraudulent approach.
+Hang up, wait five minutes to clear the line, or where possible use a different phone line, then call your bank or card issuer on their advertised number to report the fraud.
+If you don't have another telephone to use, call someone you know first to make sure the telephone line is free.
 Your bank will also never ask you to check the number showing on your telephone display matches their registered telephone number.
 The display cannot be trusted, as the number showing can be altered by the caller